terwilligers/webpage-update-tracker/README.md

 # webpage-update-tracker
-This project will consist of a program to the notify the user when a webpage that they are tracking is updated.
+This webapp displays a webpage where the user can track websites for content changes.
+It lets the users create a list of websites that they want to track, and see when websites have most recently been updated.